Rifadin IV Prescribing Information

 The possibility of rapid emergence of resistant meningococci restricts the use of RIFADIN to short-term treatment of the asymptomatic carrier state.
 RIFADIN is not to be used for the treatment of meningococcal disease.

-Systemic hypersensitivity reactions, including Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) syndrome may occur in patients receiving RIFADIN (see ADVERSE REACTIONS).
+Systemic hypersensitivity reactions were reported with RIFADIN administration.
 Signs and symptoms of hypersensitivity reactions may include fever, rash, urticaria, angioedema, hypotension, acute bronchospasm, conjunctivitis, thrombocytopenia, neutropenia, elevated liver transaminases or flu-like syndrome (weakness, fatigue, muscle pain, nausea, vomiting, headache, chills, aches, itching, sweats, dizziness, shortness of breath, chest pain, cough, syncope, palpitations).
-These reactions may be severe and DRESS may be fatal.
 Manifestations of hypersensitivity, such as fever, lymphadenopathy or laboratory abnormalities (including eosinophilia, liver abnormalities) may be present even though rash is not evident.
 Monitor patients receiving RIFADIN for signs and/or symptoms of hypersensitivity reactions.
 If these signs or symptoms occur, discontinue RIFADIN and administer supportive measures.

 RIFADIN should be used with caution in patients with a history of diabetes mellitus, as diabetes management may be more difficult.